asawegelius/AngularAWTemplate/README.md

 The *UrlBuilder* class is a utility class that helps construct URLs for API requests by concatenating base URLs and query string parameters.

 #### Usage of UrlBuilder
-To use the *UrlBuilder* class, simply create a new instance and call the *build()* method with the base URL and query string parameters:
+To use the *UrlBuilder* class, simply create a new instance with the base URL, resource string, and query string parameters and call the *toString()* method:

 ```typescript
 import { UrlBuilder } from 'src/app/modules/core/features/API/classes/url-builder';